 Any variation in the key assumptions used to determine recoverable amount would result in a change to the estimated recoverable amount.
 If variations in assumptions had a negative impact on recoverable amount it could indicate a requirement for some impairment of non-current assets.
-If variations in assumptions had a positive impact on recoverable amount it could indicate a requirement for a reversal of previously impaired non-current assets, with the exception of goodwill.
+If variations in assumptions had a positive impact on recoverable amount it could indicate a mount it could indicate a requirement for a reversal of previously impaired non-current assets, with the exception of goodwill.